Jacobmrose/Jacobmrose/README.md

 # Welcome to my GitHub Profile 👋

 Hello there!
-I'm Jacob, a passionate new developer diving into the world of programming, particularly focusing on front end languages and frameworks.
+I'm Jacob, a passionate web developer diving into the world of programming, particularly focusing on front end languages and frameworks.
 Welcome to my GitHub profile!
 Here, you'll find a mix of my personal projects, contributions to open-source, and some insights into my coding journey.

 ## About Me